UWB-Biocomputing/Graphitti/docs/Developer/Serialization.md

 Why Graphitti Uses Serialization?
 </strong>

-Graphitti utilizes Cereal to enable efficient serialization and deserialization of the network structure.
+Graphitti utilizes Cereal to enable efficient serialization and deserialization of its simulation state and network structure.
 Serialized data can serve as a checkpoint for large simulations or as input for subsequent simulations with varying conditions.
 This flexibility enhances Graphitti's efficiency and adaptability in modeling scenarios.
 <br>

 ## Understand Cereal at a High Level